About the Club

 The Club Fleet

-The club's fleet of aircraft is maintained to a high standard and includes two PW6-U dual seat trainers, two Ka13 dual seat trainers, a DG500 advanced trainer, two Ka8s for early solo pilots, plus an Astir and ASW19 for more experienced pilots.
-All our gliders have similar instrumentation and are equipped with audio variometers.
-Several gliders have FLARM installed.
+The club's fleet of aircraft is maintained to a high standard and includes an ASK21 dual seat trainer (G-EENK), a PW-6U dual seat trainer (G-CKRX), a Ka13 dual seat trainer (G-CFWB), a DG500 advanced trainer (G-CKNK), an ASK23 for early solo pilots (G-CGCF), plus an Astir (G-CHJV) and ASW19 (G-DDXX) for more experienced pilots.
+We have another new ASK21 on order for delivery in May or June 2016.

 Since buying the airfield dedicated work by club members has resulted in improved and expanded facilities.